sander110419/Fluvius-home-assistant/README.md

    - `sensor.fluvius_injection_total` → Return to grid / production
 3. Optional sensors for tariff-specific reporting: `consumption_high`, `consumption_low`, `injection_high`, `injection_low`.
 4. A non-cumulative `sensor.fluvius_net_consumption_day` is available for daily comparisons but is not used directly in the Energy dashboard.
+5. Electricity meters also expose `sensor.fluvius_peak_power` (kW) so you can automate Belgium's capacity tariff follow-up.

 ### Diagnostics and Reauthentication
 - Gas data is only published by Fluvius after ~72 hours.
 The integration automatically fetches at least the past 7 days for gas meters so newly released measurements are not missed.